chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # <!--fit-->🧐

 <!--
-Hint: it's not deploying your application
+Hint: it's not deploying your application or anything the business cares about -->
--->

 ---